brightway-lca/brightway2/docs/faq.rst

 It is insane, in the sense that it doesn't make any sense at all to people.
 Rather, `5bbf2e66f2d75d60726974ac44ab4225` is a computer-generated unique ID.
 The basic problem is that we need one unique ID for an activity dataset, but there is no ID provided in the ecospold 1 data format.
 Instead, an activity is uniquely identified by its name, location, category, subcategory, unit, and whether or not it is an infrastructure process! `5bbf2e66f2d75d60726974ac44ab4225` is just an easy way of representing all this information in one string.
 It is a pain, but there is no good way around it.

 Unfortunately, ecospold 2 (the data format used in ecoinvent 3) isn't more approachable - keys will now look like `('ecoinvent 3', 'fff06f42-6c5f-4aea-b695-93bcaba55fed')`.
 Sorry.
 At least this time it is ecoinvent generating the unique ID, and not Brightway2.

-For an easier way to work with activities on the command line, see `Tutorial 2a - Using bw2simple to make life easier <http://nbviewer.ipython.org/url/brightwaylca.org/tutorials/Tutorial 2a - Using bw2simple to make life easier.ipynb>`_, based on the helper package `bw2simple <https://bitbucket.org/cmutel/brightway2-simple>`_.

 Why pickle?
 Serialization *X* is so much better!
 ------------------------------------------------